made2591/blog.madeddu.xyz/content/quotes.md

 <span style="font-size: 11px; font-style: italic;">(Anonymous)<span>

-Premature optimization is the root of all evil
+Premature optimization is the root of all evil.

 <span style="font-size: 11px; font-style: italic;">(Donald Knuth, american computer scientist, mathematician, professor emeritus at Stanford University)<span>

-To do something good, it has to scare you
+To do something good, it has to scare you.

 <span style="font-size: 11px; font-style: italic;">(Anonymous)<span>